 You can use the

 These two commands are valid for a host running under Bash.

 If you're using a local Windows/CMD shell or a PowerShell host, modify the commands to use the correct syntax for that environment.

 If you're using Azure Cloud Shell, check that the environment drop-down on the left side of the shell window says Bash.

 Link the IoT hub and the provisioning service

 Link the IoT hub and your provisioning service with the az iot dps linked-hub create command.

-The following example links an IoT hub named my-sample-hub in the westus location and a Device Provisioning service named my-sample-dps.
-It uses the connection string for my-sample-hub stored in the hubConnectionString variable in the previous step.
+The following example links an IoT hub named my-sample-hub in the westus location and a Device Provisioning Service named my-sample-dps.
+Trade out these names for the unique IoT hub and Device Provisioning Service names you chose earlier.
+The command uses the connection string for your IoT hub that was stored in the hubConnectionString variable in the previous step.

 az iot dps linked-hub create --dps-name my-sample-dps --resource-group my-sample-resource-group --connection-string $hubConnectionString --location westus

 The command may take a few minutes to complete.